-In addition to your Statement of the Problem and your Personal Financial Assessment, you need to determine how much equity you have in your home.
-This may help you decide whether you intend to keep your home at all costs.
-It is essential to understand the concept of equity and how it might affect your decision.
+In addition to your Statement of the Problem and your Personal Financial Assessment, you need to determine your how much equity, if any, you have in your home.
+(Equity is that amount of your home's value that you own).
+This may help you decide whether you will try to keep your home or leave.